mueen-memon/elite-interview-task/README.md

    - cd backend
    - npm install or yarn
    - cd ../frontend
-   - npm install yarn
+   - npm install or yarn

 1. Set up environment variables:

-   - For this test project I have not added .env to repo with database-url usually this needs to be in git ignore.
+   - For this test project I have added .env to repo with database-url usually this needs to be in git ignore.

 1. Start the backend and frontend: